Bash360/Bash360/README.md

 ## 🚀 Summary

-Cloud native software engineer with over 6 years of experience building, testing, and deploying scalable solutions for startups, fintech, and social impact.
+Cloud native software engineer with over 6 years of experience building, testing, and deploying scalable solutions for startups, fintech, and social impact projetcs.
 Proficient in TypeScript and Go, with a focus on high-performance, secure, customer-centric applications.

 ---